HOT WEATHER GUIDANCE FOR STUDENTS – JUNE 2026

 • Students in care or who have recently left care

-• Students in receipt of Income Support or Universal Credit in their own right
+• Students living independently and in receipt of Universal Credit in their own name

-• Students in receipt of Employment and Support Allowance and Disability Living Allowance or Personal Independence Payment in their own right
+• Students in receipt of Universal Credit and Disability Living Allowance or Personal Independence Payment in their own name

 19+ discretionary learner support